 It is a common practice among barrel makers to expose their casks to fire after manufacturing them.
 They either light an open fire inside the barrel or use a handheld torch.

-This toasting enhances the natural flavors of the oak wood and also activates new aromas that the wood can impart on wine.
-The longer the toasting takes, the more intense will these flavors be.
+This toasting enhances the natural flavors of the oak wood and also activates new aromas that the wood can impart to wine.
+The longer the toasting takes, the more intense these flavors will be.
 Barrel makers distinguish three levels of toasting, typically lasting between 20 to 60 minutes:

 - Light toasting causes a slight color change to the wood.
 It creates subtle aromas of vanilla, caramel, cinnamon, and clove.